 Which Policies Support our Safeguarding?

-The above list is not exhaustive as many policies, procedures and protocols are in place to safeguard pupils.
 Policies are reviewed at determined intervals to ensure that the most up to date information is included in our guidelines in school.

 Reporting Concerns and Complaints

-At Carnforth School we endeavour to provide the very best service for our pupils and families.
+At Carnforth School we endeavour to provide the very best service for our children and families.
 To help us provide this we require feedback.
 This can be achieved through mechanisms we offer e.g. questionnaires we send to parents, through emails and telephone conversations.

 Our Complaints Policy sets out the procedures and this can be requested via the school office or downloaded from our website.
 Our aim is to always listen and try to resolve issues before they reach this stage.